carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 >
 {: .callout}

 We will continue to use markdown and learn more throughout the rest of the lesson.

 > ## Markdown Cheatsheet
 >
 > Markdown offers a variety of formatting features.
 > Have a look at this [cheatsheet][github-flavored-markdown] to get an overview or look things up.
->
 {: .callout}

-> ## Optional Exercise: Add Your Repository Details to CodiMD
->
-> If your instructors are using _CodiMD_ to take notes during this workshop,
-> use Markdown to add a link in that document to the repository you are using
-> to follow along with this lesson.
-> The link text should be your GitHub username, and the target your repository.
-> Your instructors will direct you towards the appropriate location in the
-> document to add your link.
->
-{: .challenge }

 > ## Markdown Flavours
 >